Gothyoba/penguinia/README.md

 Each time you move the player the game will output two numbers representing the coordinates of the player.
 In the future this will be rpelaced by a description of where you are.

+Note: This game only works with python version 3.10 and above.

 Have fun playing